Couchers-org/couchers/app/web/markdown/handbook.md

 <a class="handbook-anchor" name="guidelines"></a>

-### A brief summary of the community guidelines
+### A brief summary of the Community Guidelines

-Below is a brief summary of the rules and guidelines that all users must agree to after signing up for a Couchers account:
+Below is a brief summary of the guidelines (rules) that all users must agree to after signing up for a Couchers account:

 1. **Be kind to one another**